 Connect with External Stakeholders

-During a crisis, a strong reputation combined with defined company values can help companies navigate the challenges associated with communicating with customers, investors, suppliers and even competitors.
+During a crisis, a strong reputation combined with defined company values can help companies navigate the challenges associated with communicating with customers, investors, suppliers, and even competitors.
 Established values and reputation provide a valuable touchpoint for organizations to check their customer messages against.

 When determining what to communicate externally, leaders should ask themselves: Does this message align with our values?
 Is this what our customers have come to expect from us?

 If a company acts in a way that is misaligned with its purported values, it makes itself vulnerable to criticism.
 This is especially true in times of crisis.
-As concern regarding the humanitarian and economic impact of COVID-19 grows, companies can expect their customers to be sensitive about information they receive regarding the outbreak.
+As concern regarding the humanitarian and economic impact of COVID-19 grows, companies can expect their customers to be sensitive about the information they receive regarding the outbreak.
 Understand how your company’s product or service fits into the mosaic of the customer’s business continuity contingencies.
 Customers are taking note of who is responding well, and who is not.

-Countless organizations across industries have chosen to be proactive in their communications with customers about COVID-19 by in a variety of ways, like sending emails directly to customers or posting public statements and videos to their website or social media channels.
+Countless organizations across industries have chosen to be proactive in their communications with customers about COVID-19 in a variety of ways, like sending emails directly to customers or posting public statements and videos to their websites or social media channels.
 Having prepared statements that can easily be adapted and posted on social media will allow organizations to respond quickly to customer concerns.

 Review and Recalibrate

 The COVID-19 outbreak has caused organizations to reflect on their preparation and response plans, as the spread of the virus and its resulting economic and operational impacts are being experienced agnostic of industry.
 A hospital, for example, likely has a detailed plan in place to respond to or manage an outbreak of disease.
-But many industries like energy, technology and private equity may find themselves unprepared or underequipped to manage the response required for a pandemic like COVID-19 because they had not previously considered business interruption on a such a scale.
+But many industries like energy, technology, and private equity may find themselves unprepared or under-equipped to manage the response required for a pandemic like COVID-19 because they had not previously considered business interruption on such a scale.

 Now is the time for leaders to review existing plans and recalibrate as needed.